dufferzafar/Python-Scripts/README.md

 This script has been moved to a new repository - [Internet-Usage](http://github.com/dufferzafar/internet-usage).

+# <a name="netuse"></a>Network Usage Analyst

+I have a cron job setup that dumps my network usage to files.

+This script reads in those files and outputs data such as data downloaded this month, data left and suggested usage.

 # <a name="wp"></a>WP XML to Octopress MD

 I used this script to shift my blog from Wordpress to Octopress.